isralduke/thatbook/19-psalms.md

 > <a name="104:6">104:6</a> The watery deep covered it like a garment;
 > the waters reached above the mountains.
 > <a name="104:7">104:7</a> Your shout made the waters retreat;
-> at the sound of your thunderous voice they hurried off—
+> at the sound of your thunderous voice they hurried off —
 > <a name="104:8">104:8</a> as the mountains rose up,
-> and the valleys went down—
+> and the valleys went down —
 > to the place you appointed for them.
 > <a name="104:9">104:9</a> You set up a boundary for them that they could not cross,
 > so that they would not cover the earth again.